Juniorkpabitey/flutter-codelab-1/README.md

-# Word Pair
+# Name App

-Word pair is a simple Flutter application that generates random word pairs and allows users to mark their favorites.
+Namer App is a simple Flutter application that generates random word pairs and allows users to mark their favorites.

 ## Features